 The best way to track this is to get My Fitness Pal.
-It’s free and it allows you track you caloric intake from any food.
+It’s free and it allows you track your caloric intake from any food.
 I’ve used it for years, and really had good success with it.
-It’s so good that many researches have their subjects record their food with it.
+It’s so good that many researchers have their subjects record their food with it.

 I will also caution folks not to skimp on the carbs.
 Crossfitters have been conditioned to think that they shouldn’t have carbs, which doesn’t make any sense.
 If you are working out hard, and not trying to lose weight, you must eat carbs.